huggingface/transformers/examples/research_projects/fsner/README.md

 ## Installation and Example Usage
 ------

-You can use the FSNER model in two ways:
+You can use the FSNER model in 3 ways:

-1. Install as a package: `python setup.py install` and import the model as shown in the code example below
+1. Install directly from PyPI: `pip install fsner` and import the model as shown in the code example below

     or

+2. Install from source: `python setup.py install` and import the model as shown in the code example below

+    or

-2. Change directory to `src` and import the model as shown in the code example below
+3. Clone repo and change directory to `src` and import the model as shown in the code example below